ucsb-cs16/s19-ykk/_lectures/lec13.md

 Arrays aren’t good for everything!

+* The performance of certain functionality with data structures largely depends on how the data is organized under-the-hood.
+* On a high-level, arrays and linked lists are conceptually the same.
+	* However, depending on what kind of operations performed on the data structure, performance may greatly differ.
+For example,
+		* inserting to the front of a singly-linked linked list is much faster than inserting to the front of an array.
+		* directly accessing an element in an array is much faster than directly accessing an element in a linked list.

 ### Structure of linked lists

 * Nodes are not next to one another in memory and are only connected to each other by pointers.